anhaidgroup/deepmatcher/README.rst

 .. image:: docs/source/_static/match_input_ex.png

-DeepMatcher trains a neural network to perform matching, i.e., to predict match / non-match labels.
-The trained network can then be used obtain labels for unseen tuple pairs or text sequences.
+DeepMatcher uses labeled tuple pairs trains a neural network to perform matching, i.e., to predict match / non-match labels.
+The trained network can then be used obtain labels for unlabeled tuple pairs or text sequences.

-This package is the official PyTorch rewrite of the code for the paper `Deep Learning for Entity Matching`_ (SIGMOD '18).
+For details on the architecture of the models used, take a look at our paper `Deep Learning for Entity Matching`_ (SIGMOD '18).
 All the publicly available datasets used in the paper can be found at `Prof. AnHai Doan's data repository`_.

-This package is currently in early-release alpha.
-Please report any crashes / bugs / problems you encounter while using this package.

 **********
 Quick Start: DeepMatcher in 30 seconds